 Best Way to Smoke Live Resin

 Live Resin is a highly concentrated cannabis extract whose aspect, color, and texture reminds us of honey.
 Its fluidity has earned it the nickname of “sauce.”
 And honey, or sauce, is not something we easily imagine smoking.
-So, how to smoke live resin sauce?
+So, how do you smoke live resin sauce?

 Rigs, pens, and other devices use high temperatures to vaporize the concentrates so you can inhale the smoke.
 However, too high temperatures can ruin the flavors and aromas from the resin, and low temperatures will fail to activate the cannabinoids in there, so the ideal temperature to enjoy them better can be tricky to find.

 While a dab rig may look quite similar to a glass bong, its material is way more resistant.
-The flat-bottomed bowl that will receive the live resin, its nail, has to withstand higher temperatures than a bong, so we need it to be safe for use.
+The flat-bottomed bowl that receives the live resin, and nail have to withstand higher temperatures than a bong, so we need it to be safe for use.